 - Up to 6 percent of elder facility falls result in bone fractures.

 As you can see, fall injuries are a serious problem – and a problem that is not managed successfully by many elder care facilities in the United States.
 If your loved one has been hurt in a fall, he or she might be eligible to receive compensation.
-Contact an experienced Kentucky nursing home neglect attorney today or call (800) 991-0474 for a free and confidential consultation to discuss your case.
+Contact an experienced Kentucky nursing home neglect attorney today for a free and confidential consultation to discuss your case.

 How Serious Are Fall-Related Injuries?